jkammau97/Metroid/README.md

 Adding in screws was a bit messy.
 Remember that the types of screws we have at the lab are ANSI 4-40 Socket HEAD CAP Screws

 Ok I have no Idea how to mate the orbs.
 I think Im just gonna build them into the base feature.

+And now with the orbs as part of the base, I think I'll need to add something that'll secure them in place properly.

+So i added this spinal cord looking thing in the middle that attaches to all of the orbs.

+At the end, I ran into a problem where the top orb wouldn't union with everything else.
+Now looking at everything, let's try using the composite part feature.

+Uhh ok I think that did what I wanted it to.
+As long as it can be spit out as 1 3D printed Part.